Buffalo Bill Dam: Shoshone Power Plant

 Work on the Shoshone Power Plant started in 1920.
 The power plant is located 600 ft downstream from the dam on the north side of the canyon.
-Following delays for spring flooding, work on the power house and supply tunnel was complete in 1922, ready for the installation of electrical equipment.
+Following delays for spring flooding, work on the powerhouse and supply tunnel was complete in 1922, ready for the installation of electrical equipment.
 Generating units 1 and 2 came on line in 1922, with Unit 3 in 1931.
 Installed capacity was 6.012 MW.
 All three units were shut down in 1980, worn out from fifty years of service.
 1 and 2 were decommissioned and left in place, while 3 was replaced with a new 3 MW Francis turbine unit that started operation in 1992.
 The plant operates with a head of 220 ft.

 Shoshone Canyon Tunnel

 The proposed Heart Mountain Canal project, intended to irrigate lands to the north of the river, required a new tunnel to direct irrigation waters to a suitable elevation for distribution.
 Work on the 2.8 mi Shoshone Canyon Tunnel started in 1937, accompanied by the death of two tunnel workers who were overcome by fumes from explosives and hydrogen sulfide from nearby geothermal activity, and were subsequently struck by construction equipment.
 A natural cave had to be crossed by a concrete flume of two 70 ft spans, constructed under difficult conditions in a high-gas environment.
 Work on the tunnel by the Utah Construction Company was complete in 1939.